Christianity and Druze: Druze Faith

 Druze believe that Hamza ibn Ali was a reincarnation of Jesus, and that Hamza ibn Ali is the true Messiah, who directed the deeds of the Messiah Jesus "the son of Joseph and Mary", but when Jesus "the son of Joseph and Mary" strayed from the path of the true Messiah, Hamza filled the hearts of the Jews with hatred for him – and for that reason, they crucified him, according to the Druze manuscripts.
-Despite this, Hamza ibn Ali took him down from the cross and allowed him to return to his family, in order to prepare men for the preaching of his religion.
+Despite this, Hamza ibn Ali took him down from the cross and allowed him to return to his family, to prepare men for the preaching of his religion.
 In an epistle ascribed to one of the founders of Druzism, Baha al-Din al-Muqtana, probably written sometime between AD 1027 and AD 1042, accused the Jews of crucifying Jesus.

+The Druze believe that each spokesmen or prophets (natiq) has a "foundation" or "guardian" who is responsible for the esoteric, interpretative law, while the spokesmen or prophets (natiq) himself presents the apparent, obligatory law.
+According to Druze belief, Jesus, son of Joseph and Mary, the first limit and fifth spokesman or prophet natiq, appeared and replaced Moses' law with his own, proclaiming his message and appointing Simon Peter (Sham'un al-Safa) as his foundation.
+He had twelve apostles who called people to worship and unify the God and to obey Jesus, considered the son of the God the Father.
+However, his followers did not fully understand his words and symbols.